Wine Cellar Design

 2. Selecting Materials for Enduring Elegance

 The materials you choose define the aesthetic and long-term performance of your cellar.
-For a luxury feel, focus on quality and natural elements.
+For a luxury feel, focus on quality natural elements.

 • Flooring: Natural stone offers a timeless, sophisticated look while providing excellent thermal mass to help maintain temperature.
 Other popular choices include slate, brick, or even sealed concrete.

-• Ceilings and Walls: Timber ceilings add warmth and a touch of rustic luxury.
+• Ceilings and Walls: Timber ceilings add warmth and a touch of luxury.
 Insulated walls are essential for thermal stability.
 Consider natural wood panels, stone veneers, or even specialized plaster finishes for visual appeal.

 3. Ambiance Lighting: Setting the Mood